StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 By default, this chart uses your cluster's default `StorageClass` to create persistent volumes (PVs).

-If you want to modify it, ensure that the StorageClass you use:
+You can customize the `StorageClass` to suit your environment.
+In all cases, whether you use the default or a custom configuration, make sure it meets the following criteria:

-* Is regularly backed up to prevent data loss—tools like [Velero](https://velero.io/) can help automate this process
+* It is regularly backed up to prevent data loss.
+Tools like [Velero](https://velero.io/) can help automate this process.
-* Has an appropriate `reclaimPolicy` to minimize the risk of data loss
+* It has an appropriate `reclaimPolicy` to minimize the risk of data loss when volumes are deleted or released.
+* It provides sufficient performance to ensure reliable operation of databases and applications.

 To configure `StorageClasses` based on your needs, refer to the relevant CSI drivers for your infrastructure.
 For example, use the EBS CSI driver for AWS or the Persistent Disk CSI driver for GCP.